 YOUTH-LED PARTICIPATORY ACTION RESEARCH (YPAR):

-Young people are at the heart of development and so this method intends to engage and train youth to conduct research and generate findings to solve issues that matter to themselves and their communities.
+Young people are at the heart of development and so, this method intends to engage and train youth to conduct research and generate findings to solve issues that matter to them and their communities.
 It is a learning and action process that promotes the co-production of knowledge by empowering young people, especially those facing exclusion or marginalisation, to understand the roots of the problems and to acquire the necessary tools to take action.

 BEHAVIOUR CASE STUDIES

 These are evaluation processes focused on an in-depth understanding of a unit (person or site), analysing the real impact and appropriateness of the programme, using a combination of qualitative and quantitative data, and complemented by the rest of the methodologies.

 PARTICIPATORY ETHNOGRAPHIC EVALUATION AND RESEARCH (PEER)

 We use an adapted version of the PEER method in which members of the beneficiary group conduct conversational reviews with other people involved in the programme to gain their stories and perspectives.
 This approach is particularly useful in generating information on sensitive issues.
 It enables a more authentic ‘insider view’, and helps overcome barriers of culture, language and mistrust.
 The approach is suitable for use with non-literate, hard to reach groups, and people with no previous research experience but works best with adults and young adults.